Clinical program

 Advising worksheet

-Students may use the Radiography advising worksheet as a guide but advising through the School of Health Professions Student Services is highly recommended.
+Students may use the Radiography advising worksheet as a guide but advising through the College of Health Sciences Student Services is highly recommended.

 Admissions